 Drew Shoes is a specialty medical footwear company that designs protective footwear for diabetics.
 Drew Shoes is a leading brand in the medical shoe space, and they claim that they’re the industry’s number one choice by patients.
 This claim is backed by more than 100 years of research.
 They guarantee that each shoe they make is in line with the most modern safety features and design for better comfort and protection.

 Their offering on this list is the Tucson.
 The Tucson is built to be durable and very comfortable.
 The footbed is made with the proprietary Drew Shoes Plus Fitting System, which utilizes two removable footbeds.
-This boot can be used with prescribed orthotics.
+This lightweight work boot can be used with prescribed orthotics.
 It has a rocker bottom, an extended heel support, and a shank made out of tempered steel for optimum stability and support.
 It also utilizes an AEGIS Microbe Shield for odor control.

 Propet is a shoe company that has an amazing customer-centric brand philosophy.
 The brand operates on the idea that shoes have to fit perfectly.
 Shoes can’t pinch and can’t slip off.
 They have to be perfectly fit and comfortable for each and every customer, especially those with feet that can be considered “hard to fit.”